Kpler/kp-pre-commit-hooks/README.md

 #### `check-branch-linearity`
 Simply check that your branch doesn't not contain any merge compare to master.
 It's a pre-push hook and will always run

+#### `check-branch-name`
+Check that branch name is less than 70 characters
+It's a pre-push hook and will always run